kfrederix/single-spa-angular-esm/doc/background.md

 ### Live-reload

 During development, we want to see our code changes reflected in the browser as quickly as possible.
 Vite usually takes care of that for us out-of-the-box, when we are working on a "normal" application.
-This way Vite does that, is by auto-injecting a `<script type="module" src="@vite/client">` at the top of the app's index.html file.
+The way Vite does that, is by auto-injecting a `<script type="module" src="@vite/client">` at the top of the app's index.html file.
 This `@vite/client` script will then set up the websockets communication with the Vite dev server and it will reload the page when the Vite dev server notifies the client that a change was made.

 However, things are a bit different when working with this MF (micro-frontend) architecture.
 More specifically, when working in this way each MF is an app that will get loaded by dynamically importing the micro-frontend's entry javascript module file.
 This means that we are not using any index.html file that belongs to specific MF apps (and therefore no out-of-the-box websocket communication with the MF dev-server).